-Customers can perform self-service upgrades until 1 October 2020.
+Acquia Cloud Professional and Acquia Cloud Enterprise customers can perform self-service upgrades, and Acquia Cloud Site Factory customers can request upgrades via support tickets until 1 October 2020.
 This deadline is due to a number of factors:

 - Many of our customers, rather than upgrade themselves, choose to allow us to perform their PHP upgrade for them.
 While we don't advise this approach, it is a reality that we will end up completing some of these changes as forced upgrades.

 - For customers who have compliance certifications with requirements related to privacy and data security, ensuring these upgrades are complete prior to PHP.net's end-of-life is important in ensuring we help our customers meet their compliance deadlines.

 - Further, we want to make sure that all customers are upgraded to PHP 7.3 or newer before PHP.net ends support for PHP 7.2, which in turn can leave customer's files and data insecure.
 We anticipate that security attacks will begin against PHP 7.2 immediately after security support from PHP.net ends.
 As a result, we are obligated to ensure that all customers and internal systems are updated and PHP 7.2 is removed from our platform prior to the PHP.net deadline.